p5kw4r/bc-interoperability/README.md

 $ geth attach http://127.0.0.1:8545
 ```

-In interactive mode, import a private key to add it to the wallet to be able to receive the mining reward (in the next step):
+In interactive mode, add the private key to the node's keyichain, encrypted with a passphrase (to be able to receive mining rewards):

 ```
 > personal.importRawKey("d54db06062615cf2fb8133b96aa8c2becf7524c7ea7bf7f0387ee9b903b6b662", "passphrase")